riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

-Nothing too crazy, we're passing two additional parameters to our publication, one for the sort field and the other for the sort direction.
-The find call has been updated to take the new parameters into account.
+Nothing too crazy, we're passing in two additional parameters, one for the sort field and the other for the sort direction.
+Then the find call has been updated to take the new parameters into account.

 Let's check out our app: